Table of Contents

 Steps to make the Disc Bound Journal Notebook

 If you already have subscribed to my newsletter, just type in the password and it will take you to the main part of the library.
 I always put the most recent files at the top of the library.
+Each file is numbered as well.
+These journal files are no. 55 in the library.

 Download the Journal Notebook SVG Zip file from the Paper Glitter Glue Library.
 In order to make it download easily the file is in a zip format which compresses the file.
 You have to unzip it to open the file.
 On a Mac, all you do is double click the downloaded file and it automatically opens.

 Here is a link to Microsoft support for how to unzip a folder.
-I figure they can tell you better than I can paraphrase it.

 Step 2: Upload the SVG file to your cutting machine design software